Is Prenuptial Agreement Useful in Australia?

 The agreement is in writing, and both parties must sign it.
 The parties involved in the agreement should get legal advice independently, they both should have a separate lawyer.
 It is the responsibility of lawyers to inform them about all the pros and cons of the agreement.
 The lawyers will also sign the agreement to prove that they provided the advice.

 What does prenup cover?

 The prenup can include financial support for either spouse.
 It includes the decision about property and assets after separation.
 You will be glad to know that you don’t have to be rich to have a prenuptial agreement.
 It is your choice to have a fair and just arrangement between you and your partner.

-As prenup is arranged before the marriage you can add conditional arrangements to it.
-For instance, you gave birth to a child or what will happen if the family business increases or decreases.
+As a prenup is arranged before the marriage you can add conditional arrangements to it.
+For instance, you gave birth to a child or what will happen if the family business increases or decreases?

 Pros and cons of a prenuptial agreement:

 If you are not sure whether to sign not to sign the agreement, the pros, and cons can help you a lot.

 Here are some pros of the agreement: